 If you don't cite, you may be guilty of plagiarism.

 Writing citations and bibliographies can be tedious and time-consuming.
 Luckily, there are some great free tools that will create them for you.
 Such tools will let you collect a set of sources and then drop them into your paper as you type.
 They will also let you automatically convert from one citation style to another.
-We recommend using either Zotero (see our guide) or Mendeley (we have a guide for that too).
+We recommend Zotero (see our guide).